shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 She placed the boots on the ground, and scooted her stool to be right next to them.
 She tried to slip a wolf foot in, but it wouldn’t fit, even with the latches swung all the way open.

-[mention Alpha before this]

-“I promise Alpha, I wish I could try you on.
+“By Alpha, I wish I could try you on.
 To see what you are, to learn more about you.”

+Just then, something happened.
 It was as if Alpha himself had granted her a wish, from a top his perch on the moon.

-A feeling started in her toes.
+The feeling started in her toes.
 It was tingling, a slight numbness, like her fur was being pulled.
 Then the tips of her toes cracked and flipped upwards, disappearing into her foot.
 The white fur of her wolf socks ceded way to an orange, stripy fur.
 But more importantly, they were now smaller.

 Ersatzica clapped in excitement, giddy about a wish coming true.
 How did it happen, and why?
 That wasn’t important.